-The installation was initiated and supported by the German Embassy in Russia to commemorate the 30th anniversary of the German Reunification.
+Initiated and supported by the German Embassy in Russia to commemorate the 30th anniversary of German Reunification.
 Muzeon Park, Moscow.
 2020

-The original Berlin Wall was 3.6 m high, the replica was a bit lower, 2.8 m, with other proportions very close to the original.
+The original Berlin Wall was 3.6 m high, the replica is a bit lower, 2.8 m, with other proportions very close to the original.

-In memory of those historic events I chose to recreate a fragment of the Berlin Wall as the well-known symbol of the Cold War era.
-But I designed the wall with the signs of destruction, it cracked and split, which was to show that even those solid concrete barriers do not last long.
-That crack in the wall symbolises the strive and struggle for freedom.
+In memory of this historic event I chose to recreate a section of the Berlin Wall as the well-known symbol of the Cold War era.
+But I designed the wall with a crack to show that even solid concrete barriers do not last forever.
+That crack in the wall symbolises the strive for freedom.
 And I wanted the viewers to get exposure to the Wall so that they can experience those feelings and emotions themselves.

-'The Berlin Wall Crack' was installed in an alley along the Moskva-river embankment.
+‘The Fragment of The Berlin Wall’ was installed across an alley by the Moskva-river embankment.
 This place is popular with Muscovites, who come here for a casual walk or a regular work-out.
-It was very important for me, that The Wall interacts with the viewer, invites him to the dialogue.
-That’s why the art object was set across a narrow alley so that the wall would interfere with the passageway and provoke people to go through the crack, which allows the wall to interact with viewers and start a dialogue.
+The positioning of the wall across a narrow alley obstructs the passageway and invites people to go through the crack, which allows the wall to interact with viewers and start a dialogue.

 Follow the Moskva

 Listening to the wind of change

 It’s no coincidence that the installation was situated in Muzeon, a part of Gorky Park.
 The Scorpions rock ballad “Wind of change” is dedicated to Gorky Park.
 For many, the song has become an anthem to the end of the Cold War and a symbol of freedom and peace.